tesqquest/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group/ Changes the group owner to school for the file hello 100-change_owner_and_group//change owner and group for all files and directories 101-symbolic_link_permissions //changes the owner and group so it reflects on symbolic link
+13-change_group/ Changes the group owner to school for the file hello 100-change_owner_and_group//change owner and group for all files and directories 101-symbolic_link_permissions //changes the owner and group so it reflects on symbolic link 102-if_only //Changes ownership if the onwer is a specific user